hallgaeuer/azerothcore-wotlk/README.md

 #### Sapphiron
 * Only cast 1 life drain in 10 man mode (instead of 2)
 * Only casts ice bolt on one person
-* Ice bolt does not target lowest threat target
+* Ice bolt does not target lowest threat target (which should usually be the healer)

 #### Patchwerk
-* Hateful Strike damage significantly reduced
+* Hateful Strike damage significantly reduced.

 #### Gluth
 * Disabled Mortal Wound